 MADE identified six value chains with high potential to benefit small farmers—poultry, cassava, palm oil, fisheries, finished leather goods, and agricultural inputs—by remedying this disconnect between input suppliers and farmers.
 The project partnered with 25 leading agribusinesses and 488 retailers in these value chains to help them understand the potential profit to be gained from targeting rural farmers with affordable products and services.

-MADE worked with these companies to reach new rural markets to promote their products and to change attitudes and practices of smallholder farmers.
+MADE worked with these companies to reach new rural markets to promote their products and to change the attitudes and practices of smallholder farmers.

 - To promote the use of crop protection products, MADE assisted companies to organize and co-sponsor product demonstrations on trial plots and at field day events, as well as helping companies to develop their distribution channels.
 The project also brought lead firms together with nongovernmental organizations working in agriculture to train farmers (especially women) how to use new products or improve their practices.
 Together, these supply companies and NGOs developed 800 demonstration plots across the nine Delta states.